JustWhit3/osmanip/doc/How-to-use.md

 Here you can find some examples about how to use them into your code.
 > If you want to know more precisely all the available methods of this class, visit the [code structure](https://justwhit3.github.io/osmanip/classosm_1_1ProgressBar.html) page.

-> **TIP**: when using a progress bar in a main program, you can hide the cursor by calling the [`OPTION`](https://justwhit3.github.io/osmanip/namespaceosm.html#a5b99231c2369e9c5ddda206ec220fb26) function at the beginning and then at the end of the program.

-> It may happens that cursor disappears if stopping a program in which a progress bar is running.
-In this case you have to simply close the terminal and open a new one to restore it.

 ### Percentage indicator